cft-hacks/Guidelines/rules.md

 TOP 5 teams would be selected on the basis of the above mentioned criteria.
 All the teams are required to make their submission before 11:00 AM on 11 August, 2019.
 Along with the code, all the teams are required to submit a 6-10 slides pitch deck (presentation) which should include the following things:

--Problem Statement
+- Problem Statement
--The Idea
+- The Idea
--Vision
+- Vision
--Market Research
+- Market Research
--Revenue Model
+- Revenue Model
--Competition Analysis
+- Competition Analysis

  In the final round, the top 5 teams would deliver a 5-7 minute presentation to our judges who would then evaulate it on the basis of: